lucified/lucify-component-builder/README.md

 `lucify-component-builder` includes by default the configuration for Lucify's different environments.
 The environment to be used is defined by the environment variable `LUCIFY_ENV`.
 Valid enviroments are `test`, `production` and `development`.

-`lucify-deploy` should always be run with the AWS credentials
+`lucify-deploy` should always be run with the AWS credentials.

-Any of the configuration can be overridden by using options.
+Any of the configuration can be overridden by using [options](https://github.com/lucified/lucify-component-builder/blob/master/API.md).

 ## Notes on bootstrapping

 The way `lucify-component-builder` bootstraps the React components involves creating a temporary jsx file, that will serve an entry point for `webpack`.
 While this is conceptually quite ugly, it reduced significant copy-paste reuse of such bootstrapping code.

-# Test projects
+## Test projects

 The `test-projects` folder contains a simple test/example projects for each of the four examples presented here.
 Be sure to run `npm install` within those project's root foldes before trying `gulp` or `gulp dist`.
 Note that development mode (`gulp`) does not unfortunately work in a meaningful way for multi-embed projects.